Ford Fairlane (Americas): Seventh generation (1970)

 Ford's intermediates grew again in 1970, now with a 117 in wheelbase.
 At the start of the model year, only the Fairlane 500 remained as the base trim model in what was now effectively the Torino series.

 The straight six-cylinder was the economy power, while largest engine was now a 429 CID with four-barrel carburetor and 360 bhp.
 Different heads were optional and gave the Cobra 370 bhp and higher compression.
 Other options included the Cobra Jet Ram Air 429, though Ford quoted the same power output, and the Drag Pack rated at 375 bhp.
 However, the 1970s were slower than the 1969s, and race teams were forced to run the older models.

-The Falcon name was transferred from Ford's now discontinued, in the US, compact to a basic, even lower-trim version of the intermediate platform as a "19701/2" model on January 1, 1970.
+The Falcon name was transferred from Ford's now discontinued (in North America) compact to a basic, even lower-trim version of the intermediate platform as a "19701/2" model on January 1, 1970.
 This series included a two-door sedan which was not available in the higher trim lines.
 For 1971, the Falcon and Fairlane 500 names were dropped, as all of the intermediate models took the Torino name.
 The Falcon and Fairlane names continued to be used in Australia through to the 21st century, while the Fairlane name continued to be used in Venezuela through 1978 on corresponding Ford Torino and LTD II models.